Thomas Garner

-Thomas Garner (1839–1906) was one of the leading English Gothic revival architects of the Victorian era.
-He is known for his almost 30-year partnership with architect George Frederick Bodley.
+Thomas Garner (1839 – 30 April 1906) was one of the leading English Gothic Revival architects of the Victorian era.
+He is known for his almost 30-year partnership with the architect George Frederick Bodley.

 Early life

 Born at Wasperton Hill Farm in Warwickshire, Thomas Garner grew up in a rural setting that gave him an instinctive feeling for country crafts and construction, which were never weakened by long years spent in London.

 Career

 Thomas Garner was articled to the architect Sir Gilbert Scott at the age of 17.
 One of his immediate predecessors at "Scott's" was George Frederick Bodley, who was already beginning to establish his own reputation.
 A warm friendship developed between two.
-When he returned to Warwickshire, Garner undertook various small works as a representative of Scott, including the repair of the old chapel of the Lord Leycester Hospital at Warwick, which he buttressed into security.
+When he returned to Warwickshire, Garner undertook various small works as a representative of Scott, including the repair of the old chapel of the Lord Leycester Hospital in Warwick, which he buttressed into security.

 Garner married Rose Emily Smith on 6 October 1866.
-In 1868 he returned to London to help his friend Bodley, and they established the long and fruitful partnership at their office at 7 Gray's Inn Square.
+In 1868 he returned to London to help his friend Bodley, and they established a long and fruitful partnership at their office at 7 Gray's Inn Square.
 Garner lived at No. 20 Church Row in Hampstead from 1867 to 1893.